baldwinj30/ComputerChess/README.md

 Several rules of chess are still currently missing, and some other nice features could be implemented:

-* Check and checkmate are not yet implemented.
-This is a key part of chess, as we need to be able to win and make sure we treat the king as the special piece that it is.
+* Checkmate has not been tested yet.
+The number of moves can really blow up as the foolish computers get down to only a few pieces at the end.
 * Tests!
 Right now we do not have a great way to verify how well the rules are being followed, other than just a visual check.
 A very nice method would be printing out a string of chess moves and then replaying them on a chess website.
 In this case we should also print out the seed for debugging.